 - Segment beans into portions.
 Scoop them into a freezer container or bag.

-- Leave headspace and do not full the container or bag to the brim.
+- Leave headspace and do not fill the container or bag to the brim.

-- Seal container or bag tightly and label.
+- Seal the container or bag tightly and label it.

 How to Thaw Baked Beans